isabella232/help-7/gitbook/superquery/superquery-editor/query-tabs.md

 ## Tab Options

-A [set of options](query-tabs.md#tab-options) are available in each tab by clicking the vertical ellipsis **⋮ **to the left of any query tab.
+A [set of options](query-tabs.md#tab-options) are available in each tab by clicking the vertical ellipsis **&vellip;**to the left of any query tab.
 Most are self-explanatory, but let's dive deeper into some of the often-used options.

 ![Query Tab options](<../.gitbook/assets/image (54).png>)